 Could you include a session to promote positive mental health in your local WordPress MeetUp?

 This could be setting aside 15 minutes for tea and cake for attendees who would like to share tips or approaches they have used or come across to improve their mental health.
 We suggest this should be done in a safe and non-judgemental environment and in line with the WordPress community’s Code of Conduct.

-Let us know if you want any information about WP&UP to share at your local events.
+Let us know if you want any information about Big Orange Heart to share at your local events.